Bayesian data-driven discovery of partial differential equations with variable coefficients: Acknowledgement

-\funding{We gratefully acknowledge the support from the National Science Foundation (DMS-1555072, DMS-1736364, CMMI-1634832, and CMMI-1560834), and Brookhaven National Laboratory Subcontract 382247, ARO/MURI grant W911NF-15-1-0562, and U.S. Department of Energy (DOE) Office of Science Advanced Scientific Computing Research program DE-SC0021142.}
+Guang Lin acknowledges the support of the National Science Foundation (DMS-2053746, DMS-2134209, ECCS-2328241, and OAC-2311848), and U.S. Department of Energy (DOE) Office of Science Advanced Scientific Computing Research program DE-SC0023161, and DOE–Fusion Energy Science, under grant number: DE-SC0024583.
+All data used in this manuscript are publicly available on \url{http://www.math.purdue.edu/~lin491/data/LETDC}.

 2pc